codeghar/ansible-roles/jenkins-worker/README.md

 ## Role Variables

+- docker_installed - Boolean whether Docker is expected to be installed already.
+Adds the ssh user to _docker_ group when true.
+Default is _false_, to give more control to admins to decide whether they want to do this.
 - java_version - Version of Java to install.
 Default is _8.0.202-zulu_.
 Run ``. /usr/local/sdkman/bin/sdkman-init.sh && sdk list java`` on the target node to get a list of other versions.
 Jenkins 2.150.3 requires version 8.
 - password - Initial [crypted](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) password of the user.
 Default value is _IamInsecure_, which is not crypted on purpose.
 - undo - Boolean whether to undo the changes made during install.
 Default value